 - Set up a Wine Standards Management Plan

 - When wine is made and branded by others

 - Other steps

-- the Wine Notice: New Zealand Grape Wine Export Eligibility Requirements [PDF, 263 KB]
+- Wine Notice: Export Requirements and Exemptions [PDF, 255 KB]

 - Wine regulations

-Export eligibility requirements don’t apply to commercial samples of up to 110 litres as long as those samples are clearly marked "not for sale".
+Export eligibility requirements don’t apply to trade samples of up to 110 litres in any one consignment, as long as those samples are not intended for retail sale and are clearly marked "not for sale".

 Check with your import agent or freight forwarder about any certification requirements for samples, as rules for samples vary by market.

 Wine for consumption on an aircraft leaving New Zealand is also exempt from export eligibility requirements.